voxpupuli/puppet-squid/README.md

 * `acls` defaults to undef.
 If you pass in a hash of acl entries, they will be defined automatically. [acl entries](http://www.squid-cache.org/Doc/config/acl/).
 * `http_access` defaults to undef.
 If you pass in a hash of http_access entries, they will be defined automatically. [http_access entries](http://www.squid-cache.org/Doc/config/http_access/).
 * `http_ports` defaults to undef.
 If you pass in a hash of http_port entries, they will be defined automatically. [http_port entries](http://www.squid-cache.org/Doc/config/http_port/).
+* `https_ports` defaults to undef.
+If you pass in a hash of https_port entries, they will be defined automatically. [https_port entries](http://www.squid-cache.org/Doc/config/https_port/).
 * `snmp_ports` defaults to undef.
 If you pass in a hash of snmp_port entries, they will be defined automatically. [snmp_port entries](http://www.squid-cache.org/Doc/config/snmp_port/).
 * `cache_dirs` defaults to undef.
 If you pass in a hash of cache_dir entries, they will be defined automatically. [cache_dir entries](http://www.squid-cache.org/Doc/config/cache_dir/).
 * `extra_config_sections` defaults to empty hash.
 If you pass in a hash of `extra_config_section` resources, they will be defined automatically.